gaurisonia/Predicting-Modalities/README.md

 # Predicting-Modalities
-Predicted students modalities using classification model
+In our major porject we predicted students modalities using single feed-forward neural network